-You can use a benefits calculator to find out what benefits you might be entitled to.
+You can use other online benefits calculators to find out what benefits you might be entitled to.

 Self employment grants

-The Self-Employment Income Support Scheme (SEISS) has been extended until April 2021, with an additional two grants, making four grants in total.
+The Self-Employment Income Support Scheme (SEISS) has been extended again, with another additional grant, making five grants in total.

 For all the grants you need to have been adversely affected by coronavirus during the period the grant is running for.